This cadre of incredible graduate students is examining applied and conceptual issues in ecology, restoration, and biodiversity conservation.

 - Todd Palmer (Ph.D.
 2001) is the prime mover of the ongoing acacia ant study, begun in 1998.
 This project has explored how spatial variation in community structure is influenced by interactions between tree ontogeny, local nutrient conditions, and the competitive abilities of different ant species.
 His work has expanded to include other aspects of ant-acacia mutualisms, and savanna ecology in general.
 Todd is now an Associate Professor at the University of Florida.

 - Linde Ostro (Ph.D.
 1998, Fordham University) studied the ecology of reintroduced howler monkeys in Belize.
 Despite the prevalence of reintroduction as a species restoration technique, this study is one of the first to detail the ways in which reintroduced animals establish themselves in novel environments.
-Linde works for the Wildlife Conservation Society in New York.
+Linde is Director of Foundation Relations for the Wildlife Conservation Society in New York.

 - Faith Kostel-Hughes (Ph.D.
 1995, Fordham University) has studied the interactions between leaf litter and forest seed banks along an urban-rural gradient, demonstrating dramatic and hitherto unrecognized changes in litter quantity and quality associated with urbanization, with important consequences for forest restoration.
 Faith is Director of Environmental Studies and Associate Professor of Biology at the College of New Rochelle.

 - Wilfred Odadi (M.Sc., Moi University, 2005, Ph.D., Edgerton University, 2010) has been studying the ecology of livestock in the context of competition with native wildlife.
 He did postdoctoral research at Princeton University on improving rangeland practices in Kenya, and recently was awarded a NatureNet Science Fellowship at The Nature Conservancy.
 He is currently on the faculty at Egerton University